 Program structure and topics

-Each session will include a mix of direct instruction, individual reflection, and group activities in breakout rooms:
+Each session in 2026 included a mix of direct instruction, individual reflection, and group activities in breakout rooms:

-- Day one, June 22, 2026, topics include: introductions, elements of strategic public engagement, and exploring factors affecting the relationship between science and society.
+- Day one, June 22, 2026, topics included: introductions, elements of strategic public engagement, and exploring factors affecting the relationship between science and society.

-- Day two, June 23, 2026, topics include: identifying your engagement goals, audience, and partners, as well as science communication and trust-building tactics.
+- Day two, June 23, 2026, topics included: identifying your engagement goals, audience, and partners, as well as science communication and trust-building tactics.

-- Day three, June 29, 2026, topics include: Engagement outputs, outcomes, resources, and evaluation.
+- Day three, June 29, 2026, topics included: Engagement outputs, outcomes, resources, and evaluation.

 Programs expectations